What is a Candidate Acclamation?

 - The “Abstain” option, which allows for voters to abstain from voting on the Candidate Acclamation ballot question.

-- Allowing for write-ins (if using plurality), which provides an alternative route for voters who don’t approve of the candidate listed for the Candidate Acclamation.
+- Allowing for write-ins, which provides an alternative route for voters who don’t approve of the candidate listed for the Candidate Acclamation.

 - The Additional Question Information section, which can serve as a place to set up a candidate profile for the candidate up for acclamation.
 You can upload a photo of the candidate, as well as provide information/statements from the candidate.